-In May 2009, the E&N Division formed a group dubbed the East End Track Gang (EETG) to assume maintenance responsibility for the eastern portion of the Port Sub.
-The EETG and APR collaborate to remove brush, rock slides, and conduct track inspections and repairs.
+In May 2009, the E&N Division CRHA formed a group dubbed the East End Track Gang (EETG) to assume maintenance responsibility for the eastern portion of the Port Sub.
+The EETG and APR collaborated to remove brush, rock slides, and conduct track inspections and repairs.
 Initial brushing was completed within one year, all-volunteer, all by hand.

-There are future intentions of using the line for a proposed tourist train operation over the summit including potential for reinstated freight service, provided necessary funding is secured for the required infrastructure upgrades.
+There are future intentions of using the line for a proposed tourist train operation over the summit including the potential for reinstated freight service, provided necessary funding is secured for the required infrastructure upgrades.

 Our equipment includes but is not limited to the following:

 1995 Ford F-250 4x4 pickup truck equipped with Fairmont Hi-Rail gear.
 This road-rail vehicle was used for crew and tool transport, as well as pulling rail trailers used for excavator transport.
 The Hi-Rail wheels on this truck are rubber insulated for a quiet and shock-free ride.